-OUTDOOR UNIT MAINTENANCE REMOTE CONTROLLER (CZ-RTC2) for W-2WAY ECO-i
+OUTDOOR UNIT MAINTENANCE REMOTE CONTROLLER (CZ-RTC2) for 2WAY SYSTEM

 ■ About the outdoor unit maintenance remote controller

 The outdoor unit utilizes nonvolatile memory (EEPROM) on its PCB.
 This allows EEPROM data to replace the setting switches that were present on previous PCBs.
 The outdoor unit maintenance remote controller is used to set and change these EEPROM data.